Greedy North Korean Hackers Targeting Cryptocurrencies

 “During our research, we discovered that long-term sandboxing detonations of PowerRatankba not running cryptocurrency related applications were never infected with a Stage2 implant.
 This may indicate that the PowerRatankba operator(s) were only interested in infecting device owners with an obvious interest in various cryptocurrencies,” reads the 38-page-long report [PDF] published by Proofpoint.

-Once installed, Gh0st RAT allows cybercriminals to steal credentials for cryptocurrency wallets and exchanges.
+Once the North korean hackers have it installed, the Gh0st RAT allows cybercriminals to steal credentials for cryptocurrency wallets and exchanges.

 “It is already well-known that Lazarus Group has targeted and successfully breached several prominent cryptocurrency companies and exchanges,” the researchers say.
 “From these breaches, law enforcement agencies suspect that the group has amassed nearly $100 million worth of cryptocurrencies based on their value today.”

-Besides stealing cryptocurrencies, the group was also found infecting SoftCamp point-of-sale (POS) terminals, largely deployed in South Korea, using RatankbaPOS malware for stealing credit card data.
+Besides stealing cryptocurrencies by these north Korean hackers, the group was also found infecting SoftCamp point-of-sale (POS) terminals, largely deployed in South Korea, using RatankbaPOS malware for stealing credit card data.

 Since RatankbaPOS was sharing same C&C server as the PowerRatankba implant, it is believed that both the implants are linked to Lazarus Group.